krunolp/mars/README.md

 eval_stats = bnn.fit(x_train, y_train, x_eval=x_test, y_eval=y_test, num_steps=10000)

 ```

+Finally, demo_MARS.ipynb contains a detailed demo code with plots and discussions regarding the overall MARS framework, whereas demo_MARS_interp_1d_exp.ipynb contains plots and discussions regarding the score estimation network.
+These two notebooks are probably the best point to familiarize yourself with the code.

 ## Loading the meta-learning datasets / environments
 The meta-learning regression environments that were used in the paper can be loaded using
  the ```provide_data``` function: